Rory Shares Her Favorite Summer Reads

 I hope you’ll enjoy – and, I hope I will too!

-- Ayoade on Ayoade, Richard Ayoade Only a couple of days ago, I watched an interview of Richard Ayoade by Graham Norton about the release of this book in 2015.
-Having been a fan of his for quite some time, I was surprised I did not know about his having written a book (Mr Ayoade, if you happen to be reading this, I apologise from the bottom of my heart).
+Just a couple of days ago, I watched Richard Ayoade being interviewed by Graham Norton about the release of Ayoade on Ayoade back in 2015.
+Having been a fan of his for quite some time, I was surprised that I’d missed that he’d written a book.
+(Mr Ayoade, if you happen to be reading this, I apologise from the bottom of my heart.)
 In this inspired work of art, Richard Ayoade interviews Richard Ayoade about… Richard Ayoade.
-This is the kind of book that will make you literally laugh out loud – I know the extract I read on the bus made me look like the kind of lunatic who laughs at her mobile, cries at it, and then hiccups all the way to her destination.
+This is the kind of book that will make you literally laugh out loud – I know the extract I read on the bus made me laugh and cry and hiccup all the way to my destination.